dyra-12/BDA/README.md

+<h1>COMPREHENSIVE ANALYSIS OF BOTNET BEHAVIOR IN IOT NETWORKS: PATTERNS, IMPACTS, AND DETECTION USING MACHINE LEARNING</h1>

 <h2>Problem Statement</h2>
   <p>Despite advancements in IoT security, botnets continue to pose significant threats to IoT networks, compromising data integrity and system performance.
 This study aims to comprehensively analyze botnet behavior in IoT networks, including attack patterns, impacts, and detection mechanisms using machine learning.</p>